stan-dev/design-docs/designs/0013-profiling.md

 ## Different blocks and user-defined functions

-`profile` constructs are fine to use in user-defined functions, though using one in a recursive function will result in a runtime error.
+`profile` statements are fine to use in user-defined functions, though using one in a recursive function will result in a runtime error.
 In the example here, the user-defined functions is used in multiple blocks.
 Because of this the timing results reported for the profile `myfunc` will include timing from